-The minimum allowable requirement is that Dwellings on Corner Lots must return the eaves or parapet from the front façade for at least 3m along the secondary facade.
+The minimum allowable requirement is that Dwellings on Corner Lots must return the allowable eaves (skillion or gable roof) or parapet from the front façade for at least 3m along the secondary facade.

 Materials/features used on the front façade must extend to the secondary frontage for a minimum of 3m.